Enhancing Self-Disclosure In Neural Dialog Models By Candidate Re-ranking: Discussion, Limitation and Future Work

-The first limitation of the proposed method is that the processing is post-generation.
+This study highlights that the current decoding strategies do not, yet, take into account relationship building with the user by employing any method such as using a conversation strategy.
+One of the limitation of the proposed method is that the processing is post-generation.
 Hence, we are limited by the candidates generated by a Language Model Decoding Strategy.
 If the candidates within a given sequence length do not have a specified level of disclosure then there would be no disclosure enhanced response generated.
 Hence, future work will include changes to training stage to generate enhanced disclosure responses directly.

-To make the architecture comparable to other state-of-the-art, future work will include computing automated metrics such as BLEU, Perplexity, and others.
 Human evaluation of the improved self-disclosure and disclosure reciprocity will be part of future research.